How to Choose the Best Online Concert Platform [2024 Update]

 What is an Online Concert Platform?

-An online concert platform is a live event streaming platform with specific features for hosting only music festivals and concerts.
+An online music concerts platform is a tool for live streaming for musicians with specific features for hosting only music festivals and concerts.

 Lots of musicians and music festivals are getting in on this trend.
 One example is the huge music festival Coachella, which streamed live on YouTube for the first time in 2017.
 The Detroit Jazz Festival also streams live every year, as do countless other events.